-By Peter Payne and Mardi Crane-Godreau
+By Peter Payne and Mardi Crane-Godreau, Ph.D.

 Rational explanations make little difference when a child is wired or anxious.
 This is especially true for many children on the autism spectrum and can apply equally to many other kids as well.
 So, is there anything that can help?

-These methods require a highly skilled practitioner, or for the parents to be trained in the system.
-We wanted to create something more accessible (and less expensive!), as well as something more useful to older kids.
-Inspired by these pioneers, and backed by neuroscience, we have created Moving Meditations for families with autism, an app that includes a series of short (1 ½ to 2 minute) videos, which show a child doing various simple self-care movements.
-These images are accompanied by nature scenes, special effects, and music, to create a fascinating and mesmerizing flow of imagery which draw the watcher in to a calmer, more present state, and restore balance to the disturbed nervous system.
-Parents who watch or move along with the videos WITH their children report benefit for themselves and other members of the family.
-Teachers have reported similar benefits when they have used the videos in the classroom.
+‘Moving Meditations’ app uses movement to help to discharge stress and to build neurological awareness.
+Inspired by ASD pioneers, and backed by neuroscience, the app includes a series of short (1 ½ to 2 minute) videos, which show a child doing various simple self-care movements.
+These images are accompanied by nature scenes, special effects, and music, to create a fascinating and mesmerizing flow of imagery which draw the watcher in to a calmer, more present state, and restore balance to the nervous system.

 The watcher may be moved to imitate the motions that are shown.
 Similar to imitating the movements of Tai Chi, this can be very beneficial.
-The simple movements (with or without the videos) can be used at any time to help to support inner balance.
+These simple movements (with or without the videos) can be used at any time to help to support inner balance.
 For those striving to find tools to promote self-regulation, we made these videos especially for you.

 Feel free to contact us with questions or feedback at Bodymindscience4Research@gmail.com